 4. Hearty Gazpacho Bowl

 "Soup is the ultimate hydrating food," Blatner says.
-And this refreshing, stove-free gazpacho bowl — which only takes eight minutes from prep to plate — will put your blender to good use.
+And this refreshing, stove-free gazpacho bowl — which only takes 8 minutes from prep to plate — will put your blender to good use.

-In addition to all the hydrating veggies like cucumber and tomato, this hearty, chilled soup also includes protein-rich chickpeas (containing over 60 percent water) and two cups of tomato juice.
+In addition to all the hydrating veggies like cucumber and tomato, this hearty, chilled soup also includes protein-rich chickpeas (containing over 60 percent water) and tomato juice.